 In the example of Figure 4.2.2-2 and Figure 4.2.2-3, at relay UE,

 - The receiving part on the SRAP entity of Uu interface delivers SRAP PDUs to the transmitting part on the collocated SRAP entity of PC5 interface, and the receiving part on the SRAP entity of PC5 interface delivers SRAP PDUs to the transmitting part on the collocated SRAP entity of Uu interface, except for data packet received from SL-RLC0 as specified in TS 38.331 [3].
-Alternatively, the receiving part may deliver SRAP SDUs to the collocated transmitting part.
+As an alternative mode, the receiving part may deliver SRAP SDUs to the collocated transmitting part.
 When passing SRAP SDUs, the receiving part removes the SRAP header and the transmitting part adds the SRAP header with the same SRAP header content as carried on the SRAP PDU header prior to removal.
 Passing SRAP SDUs in this manner is therefore functionally equivalent to passing SRAP PDUs, in implementation.
-The following specification therefore refers to the passing of SRAP Data Packets.
+The following specification therefore refers to the passing of SRAP Data Packets in supporting the alternative mode.

 - For data packet received from SL-RLC0 as specified in TS 38.331 [3], the receiving part on the SRAP entity of PC5 interface delivers SRAP SDUs to the collocated transmitting part on the collocated SRAP entity of Uu interface, and the transmitting part adds the SRAP header in accordance with clause 5.3.3.

-The following specification therefore refers to the passing of SRAP Data Packets.

 4.3 Services

 4.3.1 Services provided to upper layers